Takadenoshi/pandoc-presentation-template/README.md

 Running `./gen-watch.sh` will watch the current directory for changes to `.md` or `.slidy` files and run `gen.sh` when any change is detected.

-Running `./gen-standalone.sh` will create a standalone index.html with all resources inlined.
+Running `./gen-standalone.sh` will create a standalone index.html with all resources inlined, which can be shared as-is.

 ## Configuring